How to Define Your Ideal Customer

 About whether that next risky decision will save their business or sink it.

-If your brand can’t speak to that moment… that pressure point… it doesn’t matter how inspiring your story is.
+If your brand can’t speak to that moment, that pressure point, it doesn’t matter how inspiring your story is.

-We recently worked with a national client, one brand, five divisions, and not a single shared view of who their customer actually was.
+We recently worked with a national client: one brand, five divisions, and not a single shared view of who their customer actually was.
+Each team had a different version of the ideal customer.
+Each had their own language, their own narrative.
+And the result?
+Confused customers.
+Stalled conversions.
+Messaging chaos.

 So we did what we do at Embark.

-We asked the question most brands skip:
+We asked the question most brands skip: “who’s your Steve?”

 Steve isn’t a persona.

-Steve is your real, living customer — in crisis.
+Steve is your real, living customer, in crisis.

 He’s the one making hard calls under pressure.